Do Air Plants Need Soil? here’s What Air Plants Need:

 There are a few ways to make sure your air plants are happy, fed, and watered.

-• Misting: this is the best way to water those who are mounted inside air globes.
+- Misting: this is the best way to water those who are mounted inside air globes.
 Depending on the variety, misting them every other day or every day during hot weather works best.
-Make sure you most all their surfaces
+Make sure you mist all their surfaces.

-• Dunking: is good for plants that are freestanding or attached to hanging shelves.
+- Dunking: is good for plants that are freestanding or attached to hanging shelves.
 It also works best for air plants with a more dense curly-leaf which can be hard to water by misting alone.
-Pop your plant in a pan filled with tap or rainwater and submerge for around 3 hours if possible.
-Once a week is perfect, but if you fear you may have been a little neglectful then they will also appreciate a nice bath!
+Pop your plant in a bowl filled with tap or rainwater and submerge for around 3 hours if possible.
+Once a week is perfect, but if you fear you may have been a little neglectful then they will appreciate a longer bath!

 Let plants dry off in a well-ventilated area to stop them from becoming waterlogged.
 Give them extra dunking love in hot weather and a little less frequently once the weather cools a little during fall and winter.

-For the best way to display your air plants, pop over to our store to find simple and beautiful wooden v-hangers, the perfect forever home for your air plants!
+For the best way to display your air plants, pop over to our store to find simple and beautiful wall mounted air plant holder, the perfect forever home for your air plants!